10 Must-Dos in Cambridge This Winter

 10. Pop into a pop-up bar.

-Miracle Bar at the Kimpton Marlowe Hotel is decked out in Christmas decor November 29–December 24.
+Miracle Bar at the Kimpton Marlowe Hotel is decked out in Christmas decor November 20–December 28.
 Curl up by the fireplace with whimsical libations and light bites.
-December 2–January 1, The Charles Hotel's Noir transforms for Maccabee Bar, the only Hanukkah-themed bar in the Boston area.
+The Charles Hotel‘s Noir transforms for Maccabee Bar, the only Hanukkah-themed bar in the Boston area.
 The pop-up serves themed cocktails like Cold Kiddush and Latke Sour.

-Tag your winter adventures with #PictureCambridge for a chance to be featured on our social media!
+Tag us in your winter adventures (@CambridgeUSA) for a chance to be featured on our social media!